CtrlK

 Workflow Clarity

-There is an implicit ordering (Maven config → package structure → JPA → service → REST → modulith → testing → Taskfile) that roughly follows a development workflow, but there's no explicit sequencing, no numbered steps, and no validation checkpoints.
-For a multi-faceted skill covering application development end-to-end, a clearer workflow with decision points would be beneficial.
+There is an implicit sequence (Maven config → package structure → JPA → service → REST APIs → modulith → testing → Taskfile) that follows a reasonable development workflow, but no explicit sequencing, no numbered steps, no validation checkpoints, and no guidance on when to use which sections together or in what order.

 2 / 3